 3. Script font types

-Script fonts call back to the times of calligraphy.
+Script fonts or cursive fonts, call back to the times of calligraphy.
 These types of fonts are beautiful, artistic, and personal, as they are meant to mimic a person’s handwriting.

 Formal script fonts